alloba/book-of-hours-notes/books/The Incandescent Tantra.md

 ### Partial Study Description
 I'm Reading...

 Dialogues with an entity called the Crucible Prince.
-The Prince warns about the appetites of his mistress, the Burning Queen, and the peril of the naked desire she shares with the Sun, but professes his loyalty nevertheless.
+The Prince warns about the appetites of his mistress, the Burning Queen, and the peril of the naked desire she shares with [[Sun-In-Splendour|the Sun]], but professes his loyalty nevertheless.
 ### Study Complete Description
 I've Read...